cfgnunes/nautilus-scripts/README.md

 ![screenshot](.assets/screenshot.png)

 While numerous scripts are available for file managers on the web, many suffer from poor functionality, lack of error checking, and dependency management.
-Some scripts only work with files that don't have spaces in their names, among other limitations.
+Some scripts only work with files that don't have special characters in their names, among other limitations.
 To address these shortcomings, I have developed my own set of scripts, which offer the following advantages:

 - **Parallel task execution**: Processes multiple files simultaneously.
 - **Progress dialog**: Displays a progress dialog and allows interruption of tasks at any time.